 This Professional Certification is suited for those who seek Success in Today’s Digital Age

 This Certification is not just targeted for existing trainers and facilitators, but it is also ideal for professionals, consultants, and academics considering a switch of profession from a functional role to becoming a professional virtual trainer that will succeed in today’s fast-changing digital age.
 Additionally, it is highly beneficial for professionals and executives seeking to pursue a rewarding career in training, HR development, career management and other related fields.

-Mark is a sought-after international speaker, corporate trainer and executive coach and works with over 220+ MNCs, government agencies, and universities in Innovation, Leadership and Soft Skills.
+Our Aventis Professional Virtual Trainer Certification is taught by a highly sought after international speaker, corporate trainer and executive coach, Mr. Mark Stuart.
+Mark works with over 220+ MNCs, government agencies, and universities in Innovation, Leadership and Soft Skills.

 He is also a Certified Speaking Professional (CSP) – one of only 15% of speakers globally with this qualification – the speaking profession’s highest earned designation, based on revenue, bookings and performance.
 Mark is one of a handful of speakers/trainers in Singapore with this accreditation.

 As of June 2020, Mark is also a Certified Virtual Presenter – one of the first few speakers/trainers located in Asia who has been accredited to run virtual presentations, speeches and virtual training.